 The CSC or the IANA Functions Operator can request a review or change to service level targets.
 Any proposed changes to service level targets as a result of the review must be agreed by the ccNSO and GNSO.

-Annex K – IANA Customer Service Complaint Resolution Process [DT M]
+Annex J – IANA Customer Service Complaint Resolution Process [DT M]

 (Modified Procedure)